Nictiz/Nictiz-R4-zib2020/util/qaAutomation/README.md

 ### Spying on the terminology server

 The dual check is implemented using a proxy server that relays requests to the actual terminology server(s).
 A bonus feature of this proxy is that it can be used to inspect all calls from the FHIR Validator.
-To do so, add the option `-p 8081:8081` and the `-inspect-tx` flag to the docker-compose command and point your web browser at `http://localhost:8081`:
+To do so, add the option `-p 8081:8081` to the docker-compose command and point your web browser at `http://localhost:8081`.
+When using batch mode, the `-inspect-tx` flag should be added as well.

   > docker-compose [-f path/to/docker-compose.yml] --env-file path/to/nts-credentials.env run --rm -p 8081:8081 validate --inspect-tx